-Navis Capital Partners was founded in 1999 and manages both private and public equity funds focused on growth buyouts in Southeast Asia.
+Fund Manager: Navis Capital Partners Fund Name: Navis Asia Fund VII Fund Size: USD1.438 billion Total AUM: ~USD5 billion Navis Capital Partners was founded in 1999 and manages both private and public equity funds focused on growth buyouts in Southeast Asia.
 As of October 2020, Navis has completed 87 controlling private equity investments in addition to over 75 follow-on investments.
 Based in Kuala Lumpur, the company has 100 professionals working across six offices in the region.

-Date of Investment: May 2018

-Amount: Undisclosed

-Participation / Stake: Majority

-SAITEX

-Opportunity

-Sanjeev Bahl, founder and Chief Executive of Vietnam-based denim manufacturer Saitex, set out to find solutions to make the textile business more environmentally sustainable.
+The Company: Saitex Company: Saitex Website: www.sai-tex.com Industry / Sector: Garment and textiles Location: Vietnam Founded in 2001, Saitex designs and manufactures environmentally sustainable denim products.
+Saitex's services include product development, design, raw material sourcing, sewing, washing, and finishing of denim.
+The company produces over five million garments per year for global brands that include Everlane, Madewell, G-Star Raw, J.Crew, and more, and has achieved B Corp, LEED, and Fairtrade certifications.
+Date of Investment: May 2018 Amount: Undisclosed Participation / Stake: Majority SAITEX Opportunity Sanjeev Bahl, founder and Chief Executive of Vietnam-based denim manufacturer Saitex, set out to find solutions to make the textile business more environmentally sustainable.
 As Saitex grew, Bahl decided to bring in a financial and strategic partner and was introduced to the team at Southeast Asia-focused private equity firm Navis Capital Partners in 2017.
 Navis had toured numerous textile businesses in the region, but Saitex-with its unique focus on sustainability-was unlike any company in the sector.
 Saitex had a well-established customer base and pipeline that included some of the largest global players in the industry, as well as a compelling business model of charging premium prices while maintaining lower production costs than many of its premium-focused competitors in Western Europe, Turkey, and China.
-Navis invested in Saitex in May 2018 with the goal of implementing a vertical integration strategy and increasing capacity to meet growing demand-and to do so as one of the most sustainable denim producers in the world.

-doing the same thing for decades, are not the cleanest part of the supply chain, but change is difficult and expensive.
+Navis invested in Saitex in May 2018 with the goal of implementing a vertical integration strategy and increasing capacity to meet growing demand and to do so as one of the most sustainable denim producers in the world.
+It's no secret that denim mills, which have largely been doing the same thing for decades, are not the cleanest part of the supply chain, but change is difficult and expensive.
 Saitex's new mill will be the greenest in the world and it's a huge expense.
-But we are doing the right thing-differentiating ourselves in the process-and there will be a payoff.
+But we are doing the right thing-differentiating ourselves in the process and there will be a payoff. - David Ireland Senior Partner, Navis Capital Partners

-David Ireland

-Senior Partner, Navis Capital Partners